aflin/rampart/docs/source/sql1.rst

 behind the library's functionality.

-Note that the convention used in this document is ``var Sql`` with a capital "S" for the loading of the module and ``var sql`` with a lower-case "s" for the instance of a connection to a database made with the JavaScript :ref:`init() constructor <initconst>` function.
+Note that the convention used in this document is ``var Sql`` with a capital "S" for the return object of the loaded module and ``var sql`` with a lower-case "s" for the instance of a connection to a database made with the JavaScript :ref:`init() constructor <initconst>` function.

-Note also that the term "Texis" refers to the SQL engine, the text search index and the text search engine.
-The term "Metamorph" is used to solely refer to the text search engine.

 Loading the Javascript Module
 -----------------------------